 Clair Barber (right) adds a youthful sound.
 The smoothness is identifiable as an important wing position throughout the album.

 The voice of Joan Morris is the real deal featured on the titled track Tough Times.
-She answers “Yes it is, Yes it has, Yes it will” adding to the meaning of the song in it’s truthfullness.
-Those who feel it know it.
+She answers “Yes it is, Yes it has, Yes it will” – Those who feel it know it.

-The use of studio musicians is quite popular in the recording process, and I’ve been very fortunate to have many of them as friends that stepped up to the plate, especially in the begining process.
-We feature them on our 8 song ep that we made availible at our Boston Show (2014) and I celebrate them in another blog.
+The use of studio musicians is quite popular in the recording process, and I’ve been very fortunate to have many of them as friends that stepped up to the plate, especially in the beginning process.
+Many thanks to Jon Peckman, Jerry Langley, Mike Russo, Steve Asetta, Tim Cane, Amanda Castillo, Mike Dematteo, and David Apuzzo… and on we grow….

 Ken McKinnon (Kenny Mac) featured with flute on the track Island Girl.
 The flute gives a warm, lustful feel of softness to the song.
 Kenny also fills in with sax during live performances when availible.